Timokleia/DeepLabCut/DeepLabCut3D_in5mins.md

 After setting up your project, the next steps involve calibrating the cameras and then using triangulation to analyze the 3D movements.
 This involves using the calibration images to ensure that the cameras are accurately capturing the 3D space.

-This summary provides an overview of how to start a 3D DeepLabCut project using two cameras, focusing on the initial steps and the purpose of different components in the setup.
-If you have any more specific questions or need further details, feel free to ask!